top of page

 Artist Statement

-I want my art to be intriguing or confusing rather than impressive and convincing.
-It is minimalist and tactile to create intimacy with the viewer, and though often political, its primary concern is the human condition.
+I want my art to be intriguing or disorienting rather than impressive or persuasive.
+It is minimalist and tactile, aiming to create intimacy with the viewer.
+Although often political, its primary concern is the human condition.

-My practice is at the intersection of painting and conceptual art.
-Working from ideas, the works are equally executed with a focus on materiality.
-They are not painted but ’cast’ in oak panels with a 5mm deep ridge using standard wall filler.
-I first build up a three-dimensional landscape and then smooth it out.
-Protrusions are sanded away, and cavities are filled.
-What remains is a two-dimensional cross-section that describes its former depth.
-A graphic image where all gradients have been simplified into sharp edges.
-In this way, the works activate the typical painterly theme of pictorial depth versus material surface.
+My practice exists at the intersection of painting and conceptual art.
+While the work originates in ideas, it is equally grounded in material execution.
+The pieces are not painted but “cast” in oak panels with a 5 mm–deep ridge using standard wall filler.
+I begin by building a three-dimensional landscape, which I then smooth out: protrusions are sanded away, and cavities are filled.
+What remains is a two-dimensional cross-section that records its former depth—a graphic image in which gradients are reduced to sharp edges.
+In this way, the works engage the painterly tension between pictorial depth and material surface.*

-I use only two colours, white and grey.
-Cavities are activated the same way as in printmaking.
-The cracks that appear as it dries are accentuated, reminiscent of kintsugi, the Japanese technique of repairing ceramics with gold lacquer.
-They become a metaphor for time.
+I work with only two colours: white and grey.
+Cavities are activated in a manner akin to printmaking.
+As the material dries, cracks emerge and are accentuated, reminiscent of kintsugi—the Japanese technique of repairing ceramics with gold lacquer.
+These fissures become a metaphor for time.

-Influenced by Richard Serra’s famous list of verbs, I apply my material using select methods such as Spread, Roll, and Press.
-Sometimes, I shape the filler before it dries.
-I call this compilation of works Res Ipsa, after the legal term res ipsa loquitur.
-Making art breaks the causal chain by expressing something new and unexpected.
-Art is committed, and the work is residue or evidence.
+Influenced by Richard Serra’s well-known list of verbs, I apply material through methods such as spreading, rolling, and pressing.
+At times, I intervene before the filler sets, shaping it directly.
+I call this body of work Res Ipsa, after the legal term res ipsa loquitur.
+Making art interrupts causal logic by producing something new and unforeseen.
+Art is a committed act; the work itself is residue—evidence.

-My artistic project is fundamentally about the relationship between language and materiality.
-Every image is a semantic expression insofar as it can be transferred to different media.
-Still, it must be manifested in matter to communicate.
-This dialectic is also essential to the human perception of itself as a subject—a sentient individual capable of reflection and free choice.
-Becoming a subject is a linguistic process consolidated through bodily and physical actions.
+At its core, my practice explores the relationship between language and materiality.
+Every image is a semantic expression insofar as it can be translated across media, yet it must be materially instantiated to communicate.
+This dialectic is central to how humans perceive themselves as subjects—sentient individuals capable of reflection and choice.
+Becoming a subject is a linguistic process, consolidated through bodily action.

-My art also reflects my interest in political struggles about issues of distribution and equality, such as privilege, class and xenophobia.
+My work also reflects an engagement with political struggles around distribution and equality, including issues of privilege, class, and xenophobia.

 Me talking about my work i relation to group exhibition "Tegning og tekst" at Tegnerforbundet, Oslo